 The risk of product liability lawsuits is a negative factor in the medical device industry because devices are frequently used in inherently risky situations to help clinicians achieve a more positive outcome than what might otherwise be the case.
 In any lawsuit against a company where an individual plaintiff suffers permanent physical injury, a possibility of a large award for damages exists whether or not a causal relationship exists.
-However, no such damages have been awarded against UTMD in its 37-year history.
+However, no such damages have been awarded against UTMD in its 38-year history of shipping many millions of devices.

-UTMD in the U.S. and Ireland is self-insured for product liability risk, and reserves funds against its current performance on an ongoing basis to provide for its defense should any lawsuits be filed.
-The Company's average cost of defense over the last twenty-three years was \$17 per year, well below the deductible level of product liability insurance policies.
-Because the Filshie Clip is a Class III device, Femcare insures its product liability risk through a third-party insurance company at a cost of about £63 per year.
+UTMD in the U.S. and Ireland is self-insured for product liability risk, and reserves funds against its current performance on an ongoing basis to provide for its costs of defense should any lawsuits be filed.
+The Company's average cost of defense over the last twenty-four years was \$19 per year, well below the deductible level of product liability insurance policies.
+Because the Filshie Clip is a Class III device, Femcare insures its product liability risk through a third-party insurance company at a cost of about £54 per year.
 The deductible level of the Femcare policy is \$150 per claim for the U.S. and Canada, and £50 elsewhere in the world.
-Since acquiring Femcare in 2011, UTMD has had to (successfully) defend one claim at a total cost of £7.
+Since acquiring Femcare in 2011, UTMD has had to (successfully) defend one patient's claim for a failed sterilization (not a serious injury claim) at a total cost of £7, during which time approximately two million clips were used.

 The best defense the Company believes that it has is the consistent conformance to specifications of its proven safe and effective products.
 Over the time span of the last twenty-three years, UTMD has been named as a defendant in a total of seven lawsuits.
 Four lawsuits involved a patient injury related to operative vaginal deliveries where a UTMD VAD birthing cup or hand pump was used.
 The VADS devices in all four cases did conform to specifications.
 UTMD was ultimately dismissed as a defendant in all four VADS lawsuits, and legal costs were not material to performance.
-In the first of the other two lawsuits involving non-Femcare devices, regarding the use of EndoCurette, there was no evidence of patient injury.
+In the first of the other two lawsuits not involving a Femcare device, regarding the use of EndoCurette, there was no evidence of patient injury.
 The lawsuit was settled in 2010 for an immaterial amount to avoid the diversion of management time and substantial costs of litigation, even though UTMD was confident that the case was without merit.
 In the second, UTMD was brought into a lawsuit by a defendant physician, speculating a design deficiency in a Finesse electrosurgical generator (ESU) which had been in use for eighteen years before the injury event, and used successfully by the same physician in multiple procedures after the event.
 The injured patient did not allege any fault by UTMD.
 The case was settled in 2012 without any UTMD involvement or liability.
-Since acquiring Femcare five years ago, the Company has experienced one lawsuit regarding Femcare's devices.
+Since acquiring Femcare in 2011, the Company has experienced one lawsuit regarding Femcare's devices, referenced above.
 In 2014, a patient claimed damages for becoming pregnant eight years after the placement of Filshie Clips.
 Her medical record indicated that she chose to employ Filshie Clips after being advised by her physician that he believed there would be a 1% chance of pregnancy.
 The case was dismissed after the patient who was also a malpractice attorney declined to respond in discovery.